Are Trines Better Than Squares ?!

-The Houses We Live In – Equal or Quadrant ?
+The Houses We Live In – Quadrant or Equal ?

 How to Live in More than One House (system)